Maxemmm/Projet-Long-n-2/README.md

 For a total cost of 143.47€, we created [insert project name].
 Responding to the specifications imposed, this energy autonomous system allows to manage the constants of a room in order to respect the sanitary conditions imposed by the school, or by any other organization.

+## User interface
+_TODO_
+We used Ubitdots to display our datas etc.

 ## 3D Modeling
 For this project I made a box to contain all the components as well as the PCB on which is mounted the Arduino MKR 1310 board and the indoors solar cells that allow the system to be self-sufficient in terms of energy.